An admin's guide to mobile application security and delivery

 - Third, when users lose smartphones, leave their jobs or otherwise place a provisioned BYO device in jeopardy, IT must be able to stop further access to and use of business apps and data -- preferably without impacting personal apps and data.

 Fortunately, MDM and MAM products exist to help IT groups control and secure both personal and business apps installed on iPhones, Androids and other smartphones, even accommodating BYO device needs.
 In part two of this tip, we will discuss mobile application security best practices and policies, as well as the MDM and MAM capabilities needed to implement them.

-About the author: Lisa A. Phifer is president of Core Competence Inc. She has been involved in the design, implementation and evaluation of data communications, internetworking, security and network management products for more than 25 years and has advised companies large and small regarding security needs, product assessment and the use of emerging technologies and best practices.
+Lisa A. Phifer is president of Core Competence Inc. She has been involved in the design, implementation and evaluation of data communications, internetworking, security and network management products for more than 25 years and has advised companies large and small regarding security needs, product assessment and the use of emerging technologies and best practices.
 Lisa teaches about wireless LANs and mobile device security and management, and has written extensively for numerous publications.